qzhang1/node_sessions_boilerplate/server/README.md

 - [ ] unit tests (jest+supertest)
 - [ ] add app to dockerfile
 - [ ] setup rate limiter on login (failed attempts) and ip-based throttling on other routes
+- [ ] add caching to services that use datastore backings (redis so far)

 ### Setup: